-SITTING IN THE SUNSET - Photo by Jens W - Kohsamui.org
+SUNSET AT BANG POR - Photo by Jens W - Kohsamui.org

 Many people dies every year in Samui traffic!
-The roads can be very dangerous at nighttime.
+The roads can be dangerous at nighttime.
 It is stupid and like playing Russian roulette to drink and drive here.
 IMPORTANT!
 Please, do always bring your insurance with you!
 Some hospitals require it if you end up in an accident.
-Please, be careful in the Samui traffic - Always!

 Also, try not to leave your precious belongings in your room when you go out.
 Burglaries are not common but can occur.